Edward Brooke: Tenure

 Before the first year of his second term ended, Brooke became the first Republican to call on President Nixon to resign, on November 4, 1973, shortly after the Watergate-related "Saturday night massacre".
 He repeated the recommendation in a meeting with Nixon at the White House on November 13, 1973.
 He had risen to become the ranking Republican on the Senate Banking Committee and on two powerful Appropriations subcommittees, Labor, Health and Human Services (HHS) and Foreign Operations.
 From these positions, Brooke defended and strengthened the programs he supported; for example, he was a leader in enactment of the Equal Credit Opportunity Act, which ensured married women the right to establish credit in their own name.

 In 1974, with Indiana senator Birch Bayh, Brooke led the fight to retain Title IX, a 1972 amendment to the Higher Education Act of 1965, which guarantees equal educational opportunity (including athletic participation) to girls and women.

-In 1975, with the extension and expansion of the Voting Rights Act at stake, Brooke faced senator John C. Stennis (D-Mississippi) in "extended debate" and won the Senate's support for the extension.
+In 1975, with the extension and expansion of the Voting Rights Act at stake, Brooke faced Stennis in "extended debate" and won the Senate's support for the extension.
+On December 17, 1975, Brooke voted in favor of President Gerald Ford's nomination of John Paul Stevens to the Supreme Court.
 In 1976, he also took on the role of supporter of wide-scale, legalized abortion.
 The Appropriations bill for HHS became the battleground over this issue because it funds Medicaid.
 The Anti-abortion movement fought, eventually successfully, to prohibit funding for abortions of low-income women insured by Medicaid.
 Brooke led the fight against restrictions in the Senate Appropriations Committee and in the House–Senate Conference until his defeat.
 The press again speculated on his possible candidacy for the Vice Presidency as Gerald Ford's running mate in 1976, with Time calling him an "able legislator and a staunch party loyalist".

 In Massachusetts, Brooke's support among Catholics weakened due to his stance on abortion.
 During the 1978 re-election campaign, the state's bishops spoke in opposition to his leading role.